MusicXML Import Problems

 Musitek

-In reply to by Kittifer
+In reply to Here are the two XML files… by Kittifer

 I didn't say it's not feasible for anyone to implement these feature, just that it isn't necessarily feasible for everyone to.
 If the feature happens to exist in the receiving program, it's easy.
 If not, it's hard.
 I suspect it would not take me long to find things we import better than others, but anyhow, my overall point remains that with the limited resources the volunteers who develop MuseScore in their free time have available, we focus more on content then formatting.
 Not saying that situation cannot ever change, but for now, that's how it is.